liitfr/shiftstats/README.md

 ### Launch meteor app with settings

 `meteor --settings settings-development.json`
-Settings can be accessed like this : `Meteor.settings.public.publicInfo`
+Settings can be accessed like this : `Meteor.settings.public.publicInfo`.
+If you want to have detailed information, execute `export METEOR_PROFILE=1` before running meteor.

 ### Drop database